blahosyl/spicy/README.md

  I also separated messages based on their function, and had them display in separate locations:

  - messages related to comments pop up right inside the **Comment** block
- - other messages, which at this point are all related to Account Management, pop up in the lefthand side of the user bar (where the Account Management links and information are located).
+ - other messages, which at this point are all related to Account Management, pop up in the left hand side of the user bar (where the Account Management links and information are located).

  This puts all messages physically close to where the relevant actions have been performed, preventing distractions and confusion, and aiding processing.